 The complainants claim that due process guarantees have been violated from the outset and that the parliamentarians are victims of political repression, as there is no evidence to support the charges brought against them.

-The incidents took place on the last day of campaigning ahead of the Arua district by-election held on 15 August 2018.
-Mr. Kyagulanyi had travelled to Arua with the other parliamentarians to canvass support for Mr. Wadri, an independent candidate who was competing
+The incidents took place on the last day of campaigning ahead of the Arua district by-elections held on 15 August 2018.

-Case UGA-COLL
+Case UGA-COLL-01

 Uganda: Parliament affiliated to the IPU